jjmena/rock-paper-scissors/README.md

 It's not exposed in the API as public document.
 It could be exposed copying it to a `static` folder to enable to share it.

-Furthermore, there are existing tools to convert it from RAML to a prettier format such as HTML.
+Furthermore, there are tools to convert from RAML to a prettier format such as HTML.